-Baby’s feeding bottles are susceptible.
+Baby bottles are susceptible to a lot of harmful bacteria.
 You should wash, sterilize, and dry them properly.
 Unclean bottles can cause stomach infections to your baby because their immune system is not strong to fight off such infections.

 Washing baby’s bottles with water and soap is not enough.
 You need baby sterilisers such as Haenim UV LED sterilizer to kill germs in the bottles regularly.
 Also, it is crucial to use safe soaps or liquid cleansers like Pigeon Liquid Cleanser to wash the bottles.